arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/README.md

-# ArangoSearch views powered by IResearch in ArangoDB
+# ArangoSearch views powered by IResearch

-## What is ArangoSearch

 ArangoSearch is a natively integrated AQL extension making use of the IResearch library.